-In a large roasting pan, or large casserole dish, mix all ingredients except the M&M's, sprinkles, and candy melts.
+- In your largest bowl, or a large roasting pan, mix all ingredients except the M&M's, sprinkles, and candy melts.
 Do not over fill your dish, you will need room to toss the ingredients together.

-Melt candy melts (or white chocolate) in a microwave safe dish (at 50% power) in 30 second intervals until almost melted.
+- Melt white candy melts (or white chocolate) in a microwave safe dish (at 50% power) in 30 second intervals until almost melted.
 Stir until completely melted and smooth.
-Use a spoon to drizzle the melted chocolate over the dish of snacks.
-Mix as needed to coat.
+Pour the melted chocolate over the dish of snacks and then stir, stir, stir!
 It's up to you if you want the mix to be totally coated, or lightly coated (depending on the amount of melted chocolate you use).
-As soon as you've mix up the snack mix, but the coating is still warm and melty, add sprinkles of your choice, and M&M's to the mix.
-Stir to combine.